principia-ai/WriteHERE/README.md

 #### For Anaconda/Miniconda Users

 If you're using Anaconda and encounter dependency conflicts, use:
 ```bash
 ./run_with_anaconda.sh
 ```

-This script will create a dedicated Anaconda environment called 'writehere' with the correct dependencies and run both servers.
+This script creates a dedicated Anaconda environment called 'writehere' with the correct dependencies and runs both servers.

-You can also customize ports with this script:
+You can customize ports with this script:
 ```bash
 ./run_with_anaconda.sh --backend-port 8080 --frontend-port 8000
 ```

-#### Troubleshooting

-If you encounter any issues, please check the [Troubleshooting Guide](TROUBLESHOOTING.md) for common problems and solutions.

 ### Manual Installation

+If you prefer to set up the components manually:

 #### Backend Setup